-If your Notice of Exam Eligibility has already expired (i.e., it has been more than 180 days since your license application was originally processed by the Commission) and you have not passed the section(s) of the examination required for licensing eligibility, then you must file another complete license application with the Commission and receive a new Notice of Exam Eligibility before you can contact PSI and schedule another examination.
+If your Notice of Exam Eligibility has already expired (i.e., it has been more than 180 days since your license application was originally processed by the Commission) and you have not passed the section(s) of the examination required for licensing eligibility, then you must file another complete license application, including a new background check, with the Commission and receive a new Notice of Exam Eligibility before you can contact PSI and schedule another examination.
 Your qualifications will be reassessed when your subsequent license application is filed.